LastRedux/LastRedux/README.md

 [![Screen-Shot-2020-12-26-at-1-15-36-AM.png](https://i.postimg.cc/C5gJ1FM8/Screen-Shot-2020-12-26-at-1-15-36-AM.png)](https://postimg.cc/TLtnNvD2)

-### Install ⚡️
+### Download ⚡️

+Download the latest release from the [releases](https://github.com/LastRedux/LastRedux/releases) page

-If you can figure out how to build from source, go for it, but you can join the beta program in the [Discord server](https://discord.gg/DMCE4kV3kk)
+If you can figure out how to build from source, go for it, but you can ask for support in our [Discord server](https://discord.gg/DMCE4kV3kk)

 ### How to use LastRedux ✨🦄
 - Run LastRedux in the background while listening to music